zhongjef/System-Design/Stateless vs Stateful Architecture.md

 - In a stateful architecture, it is challenging to handle server failure and scaling since careful handling of user routing must be handled.

-On the other hand, stateless architecture **easily scales** horizontally since not much consideration must be taken towards client state during escalation of servers.
+On the other hand, stateless architecture **easily scales** horizontally since not much consideration must be taken towards client state during escalation of server count.

 **Example of stateful application:**